Indianapolis: Utilities

-AES Indiana generates 3,000 megawatts of electricity for more than 500,000 Indianapolis area customers.
-Citizens Energy Group supplies about 400,000 Indianapolis area customers with natural gas, water, and wastewater treatment services.
-The company's thermal division operates the Perry K. Generating Station, producing and distributing steam for heating and cooling to about 160 customers in downtown Indianapolis.
+AES Indiana supplies electricity to more than 500,000 Indianapolis customers and maintains 90,000 street lights.
+Natural gas, water, and wastewater utilities are provided by Citizens Energy Group.
+The company's thermal division operates the Perry K. Generating Station which produces and distributes steam for heating and cooling to about 160 customers in downtown Indianapolis.
+The city's water supply is sourced from the White River and its tributaries as well as aquifers via four surface water treatment plants, four reservoirs, and five groundwater pumping stations throughout the region.

-The city's water is supplied through four surface water treatment plants, drawing from the White River, Fall Creek, and Eagle Creek Reservoir; and five pumping stations, providing water supply from groundwater aquifers.
-Additional water supply is ensured by four reservoirs in the region, including Citizens, Eagle Creek, Geist, and Morse.